Applying for a short-term visa

 If you are a visa national, you must apply for your short-term study visa before travelling.
 A list of nationalities considered to be visa nationals can be found under Immigration Rules Appendix 2.

 Non-visa nationals are those nationalities that don’t appear on the Appendix 2 list.
 If you are a non-visa national you may apply for short-term study visa on arrival at a UK airport.
-However even if you considered a non-visa national, there are benefits to applying for your short-term study visa before travelling.
+However even if you are considered a non-visa national, there are benefits to applying for your short-term study visa before travelling.
 These will be outlined in the following guidance.

 Apply before travelling to the UK